Capital Gains Tax (Spekulationssteuer)

 Tax on property sale profits (only before 10 years)

 Capital gains tax (Spekulationssteuer) in Germany only applies if you sell an investment property within 10 years of purchase.
-After 10 years, all profits are completely tax-free—one of the best investment incentives in German tax law.
+After 10 years, all profits are completely tax-free—one of the most significant tax incentives in German tax law.

 The 10-Year Rule (Spekulationsfrist)